 We had a phenomenal weekend at church.
-John Bevere came to speak, yet it was the Lord that was heard.
+John Bevere came to speak, yet it was the Lord’s voice we “heard.”
 Don’t you love it when the anointing of the Lord is oh-so-evident in a Christian’s life and it overflows into the lives of others?
 There’s nothing “dead” about a church or person alive with His anointing at work.
+That’s for certain!

-On Saturday’s drive home from such a powerful and encouraging evening, several Hawaii 5-0’s approached, lights blaring.
-It was evident they were cruising speedily to an emergency of some sort.
+On Saturday’s drive home from such a powerful and encouraging evening, several Honolulu police cars approached, their lights blaring.
+They cruised past us to an emergency of some sort.
 One after another, they came out of nowhere, venturing onto the freeway, then shooting off onto various ramps, almost as if they were participating in an elegant, synchronized dance.
 I had never seen anything like it, and an odd uncertainty arose as I watched this show of lights and action through the windshield.

-After a short journey further down the freeway, the cause of their concern became evident.
-The sea of red taillights on the freeway chimed that the emergency was just ahead.
+Driving further down the freeway, the cause of their concern became evident.
+The sea of red taillights on the freeway assured the emergency waited just ahead.

 “Move to the left everyone!
 Move to the left!” was the call ringing from the speaker on the fire truck.
 Best we could, five or six lanes wide, we moved to the left.

 The emergency vehicles continued to flow past.
-The trail of fire trucks, ambulances, and police cars alerted that whatever lie ahead was truly serious.
+The trail of fire trucks, ambulances, and police cars alerted that whatever waited ahead was truly serious.

-A three car accident had occurred.
+A three-car accident had occurred.
 Flames, smoke, and the stench of burnt rubber filled the air.
-A white drape carefully placed over the unrecognizable, yet obviously well-burned car, indicated that someone had just completed their life here on earth.
+A white drape carefully placed over the unrecognizable, yet obviously well-burned vehicle indicated that someone had just completed their life here on earth.
 (As the news detailed later, it was a young, Honolulu police officer.)
 My heart cried.

-I wonder…did he know Jesus?
-After all, my guess is that he had no clue it was going to be his last day on earth.
-None of us know when it will be our last day on earth, are we living it to the full in Him?
+After all, my guess is that he had no clue when he woke that morning that it was going to be his last day on earth.
+None of us know when it will be our time to die.
+Are we living each day to the full in Him?
 Have we accepted Jesus as our Savior?
 Do we have the certainty of heaven?
 Are we living life full-blast for the Lord?

 It would be negligent to not ask you, do you have the certainty of heaven?
 Have you asked Jesus to be your Savior?